plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 2) Color the basis coordinates.

 We often color shader pixels based on their coordinate location.
-We access the pixel coordinates through the input uniform `gl_FragCoord`, with the `[0.,0.]` origin at the bottom left corner, and the top right corner having being the `[width,height]` resolution of the window.
+We access the pixel coordinates through the input uniform `gl_FragCoord`, where the bottom left corner pixel is the `[0.,0.]` origin, and the top right corner pixel value is the `[width,height]` resolution of the window.
 It is common to normalize the coordinate system values from 0. to 1. for any resolution using a new set of "basis" vectors, (U,V).
 This is done by dividing the coordinate data by the uniform variable `resolution`.
 I've colored the blue and red channels by the X (U) and Y (V) axes below.

 ```c++
 // Default Shader Inputs //